-- ∞ Best leopard spotting in the world
+- Best wild leopard sightings in the world

-The Sabi Sand Game Reserve is home to South Africa's top luxury safari lodges, Singita, Malamala, Londolozi and many others.
+The Sabi Sand Game Reserve is home to South Africa's top luxury safari lodges Singita, Londolozi, Lion Sands, Dulini and many others.
 The game viewing in the Sabi Sand is excellent.
-Although the animals and bush are exactly the same as in the rest of the Kruger National Park, your chances of seeing the Big Five are better in the Sabi Sand due to the number of open safari vehicles that are out on game drives at any one time, all of them having radio contact with each other.
-This means if one vehicle spots something exciting, the sighting will be radioed to other vehicles in the area.
+Although the animals and bush are exactly the same as in the rest of the Kruger National Park, your chances of seeing the Big Five are better in the Sabi Sand due to the number of open safari vehicles that are out on game drives at any one time, all of them in radio contact with each other.
+This means if one vehicle spots something exciting, the sighting will be called in on the radio to alert other vehicles in the area.

 Off-road game drives